microsoft/durabletask-mssql/docs/architecture.md

 The Microsoft SQL provider for DTFx was designed to operate both in the cloud and on-premises, in dedicated databases, and also in databases that might be shared with other line-of-business applications.

-As mentioned previously, all schema objects created by this provider are created under a `dt` schema object ("dt" is short for "**D**urable **T**ask").
+As mentioned previously, all schema objects created by this provider are created under a default `dt` schema object ("dt" is short for "**D**urable **T**ask").
 The intent of creating this schema is to make it easy to reuse an existing database for DTFx and/or Durable Functions securely and without creating conflicts with any existing database objects.

 ?> "Schemas" in Microsoft SQL and other relational database management systems are essentially namespaces of objects like tables, views, stored procedures, etc. The advantage of schemas is that they provide the opportunity to simplify the administration of security, backup and restore, and general database organization.
 They are particularly useful if you want to co-host multiple applications in the same database, as we do in this case.